gbeckers/Darr/docs/index.rst

 Darr is a Python science library for storing and sharing numeric data arrays in a way that is open, simple, and self-explanatory.
 Save and use your numeric arrays and metadata with one line of code while long-term and tool-independent accessibility and easy shareability is ensured.
-In addition, Darr provides fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
+In addition, Darr provides fast memory-mapped read/write access to such disk-based data and the ability to append data, enabling arrays that are larger than available RAM.

 To maximize wide readability of your data, Darr is based on a combination of flat binary and human-readable text files.
 It automatically saves a